コンテンツにスキップ

 Authentication

-If the Sandbox has its public property set to true, preview links will be publicly accessible without authentication.
+If a sandbox has its public property set to true, preview links are publicly accessible without authentication.
 Otherwise, authentication is required.
+The authentication mechanism depends on the preview URL type.

-Standard Preview URL
+Standard preview URL

-URL Structure: https://{port}-{sandboxId}.{daytonaProxyDomain}
+URL structure: https://{port}-{sandboxId}.{daytonaProxyDomain}

 preview_info = sandbox.get_preview_link(3000)